 Cancer is not one disease, but many.
 When scientists have honed in on how statins affect the risk of individual malignancies, they have also produced mixed results for colon cancer, lung cancer, and breast cancer.

 Based on these results, most experts agree that there is no conclusive evidence that statins protect against cancer in humans.
 Still, the hints of benefit are strong enough to warrant additional research.
-And when the research has turned to prostate cancer, recent research has suggested statins may be beneficial.
+And when the research has turned to prostate cancer, the hints of protection are quite strong.

 Statins and prostate cancer

-Studies of statins and prostate cancer got off to a disappointing start with a 2002 study that found no benefit for statin use in a case-control study.
+Studies of statins and prostate cancer got off to a disappointing start with a 2002 study that found no benefit for statin use in a case-control study comparing 1,009 men who had prostate cancer with 1,387 men who were healthy.
 A 2007 study was even more discouraging, reporting that 3,302 men who took a statin had a slightly higher risk of prostate cancer over 15 years than 3,293 men who took a placebo.
-And a 2008 study of 1,943 men from Washington State found no link between statin use and prostate cancer.
+And a 2008 study of 1,943 men from Washington state found no link between statin use and prostate cancer.